Become a Student Content Creator

 What does a Student Content Creator do?

-Student Content Creators are current students at UWE Bristol who assist our marketing and social media teams to create content that paints a picture of what it’s like to be a student here to prospective students.
+Student Content Creators (SCCs) are current students at UWE Bristol who are employed as casual workers to assist our marketing and social media teams.
+As an SCC, you’ll create content that paints a picture of what it’s like to be a student here to prospective students.

 - vlogging and blogging